Legal professionals are facing high rates of anxiety and stress. Here are two ways to fight back.

-Maybe not.
 According to the American Medical Association, anxiety rates have tripled since 2019.
-“We are facing a national mental health crisis that could yield serious health and social consequences for years to come,” warned the American Psychological Association last month in their yearly stress report.
+The latest Census Bureau’s Household Pulse Survey reports that nearly one third of all adults experienced anxiety or depression last year.
+Among adults ages 18-24, that number rises to 50%.
+“We are facing a national mental health crisis that could yield serious health and social consequences for years to come,” warned the American Psychological Association in a recent stress report.

 The trend has been hitting the already high-stress profession of law as well.
-85% of legal professionals say the lead up to the election affected their mental health.
 Asked to rate their general levels of stress from 1-10, 80% of legal professionals put it above a 7.

 For lawyers and law firm staff, there are two avenues for relief from debilitating stress.
 One is through larger structural and cultural changes at the firm level, which can calm anxiety caused or exacerbated by our careers.
 The other is through individual stress-relieving techniques, which we can try regardless of where we work.